DexterLagan/paster/README.md

 ## License

-NewIDE is free software; see [LICENSE](https://github.com/DexterLagan/paster/blob/main/LICENSE) for more details.
+Paster is free software; see [LICENSE](https://github.com/DexterLagan/paster/blob/main/LICENSE) for more details.